Clean Up Lecture Notes With AI: From Messy Scratch to Revision-Ready

 The task

-Raw lecture notes are usually a mix of half-sentences, arrows, abbreviations, and panic-typed paragraphs.
-They are written for the version of you sitting in the room, not the version of you revising for an exam.
-To revise effectively you need a clean hierarchical outline, the key terms defined, and an explicit list of things you didn’t actually understand the first time.
+Raw lecture notes are a mix of half-sentences, arrows, abbreviations, and panic-typed paragraphs.
+They are written for the version of you sitting in the room, not the version of you revising three weeks before an exam.
+To revise effectively you need three things your scratch notes do not have: a clean hierarchical outline, the key terms defined in one consistent format, and an explicit list of what you didn’t actually understand the first time.

 When AI is the right tool

-• You took notes during a lecture and have at least a rough transcript or scribbles to feed in.
+• You have at least a rough transcript or scribbles to feed in.

-• You have a textbook or course slides to cross-check against.
+• You have a textbook, slide deck, or syllabus to cross-check against.

-• The subject has a stable vocabulary AI is likely to know (most undergraduate STEM and humanities subjects).
+• The subject has a stable vocabulary the model likely knows (most undergraduate STEM and humanities courses).

-The big risk: AI will fill in plausible-sounding content for parts of your notes that were vague.
-If your line just says “see also Foucault — discipline??”, AI may write a confident paragraph about Foucault that does not match what your professor actually said.
-You then revise from that confident paragraph and walk into the exam wrong.
+AI will fill in plausible-sounding content for the parts of your notes that were vague.
+If your line reads see also Foucault — discipline??, the model may produce a fluent paragraph about Foucault that does not match what your professor actually said.
+You then revise from that paragraph and reproduce it on the exam.

-The mitigation is explicit: tell the prompt to flag uncertainty rather than fill it.
+The mitigation is one explicit instruction: tell the prompt to flag uncertainty rather than fill it.
+Every prompt below does this.

 • Subject, course title, and lecture topic

-• The textbook or syllabus reference for this lecture
+• The textbook chapter or syllabus reference for this lecture

 • Anything you remember the professor emphasized that didn’t make it into your notes